qinqian/GCAP/README.md

 #### DHS
-Merged DHS from ENCODE narrow peaks is used as reference union DHS regions.
+Merged DHS from ENCODE narrow peaks(only wgEncodeUwDnase* narrowPeaks because of their high quality) is used as reference union DHS regions.
 We use ENCODE narrowPeak for union DHS extraction, we get union DHS from +/- 150bp from narrowPeak summits, *site* <http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/> please email authors to get the BED files.

 #### Blacklist
 *Site* <http://compbio.tongji.edu.cn/~qinq/wgEncodeDacMapabilityConsensusExcludable.bed> is the latest blacklist for human, no mouse blacklist is obtained now.

-##### Other tools
+##### fragment size tools

 Install MACS2 for optional peaks caller and SE fragment size and standard deviation estimating: